ec1971/reading-notes/concurrency.md

 # three basic approach for synchronization
 ## with processes
 ## with I/O multiplexing

 ## concurrency with thread
 ### basic features
   - passes control via context switch
   - posix threads(Pthreads) is the standard interface

+### why use thread?
+- expressing natural concurrency by writing each logically concurrent tasks as a separate thread (update screen, fetch data, receive new inputs, etc)
+- improve user responsiveness: creates threads to perform work in the background, that way user interface can remain responsive to further commands, regardless of the complexity of the user request.
+- exploiting multiple processors
+- managing i/o devices: when one task is waiting for I/O, the processor can make progress on a different task.
+- **processors are often much faster than I/O systems** with which they interact, so keeping the processor idle during I/O would waste much of its capacity - the latency to read from disk can be tens of milliseconds, enough to execute more than 10 million instructions on a modern processor.

+### thread v. processes?
+-

 ### what do threads whare and do not share?
 - they all share the entire virtual address space of that process (code, data, heap, shared libraries, open files)
 - but each thread has its own separate thread context
   - thread ID
   - stack, stack pointer, program counter
   - general-purpose register values (never shared)

 ### synchronizing
   -  what is synchronizing error and why does it occur?